 Ah, Epcot.
 These days it can feel a bit more like a perpetual foodie-meets-culture festival (where’s the lie?) or one of those international food halls, but outdoors and incredibly extra.
 And we mean that as the greatest compliment.
 Truly, who doesn’t love either of those things?

-However, with the exception of Remy’s Ratatouille Adventure or the soon-to-open Guardians of the Galaxy coaster, no guest at Epcot will say that rides are the focus.
-Trust us – here, food (and drink!) are the true stars.
-Of course, Epcot does have its fair share of can’t-miss rides – or at least it will, starting May 27 with the opening of Guardians of the Galaxy: Cosmic Rewind.
+However, with the exception of Remy’s Ratatouille Adventure or the new Guardians of the Galaxy coaster, no guest at Epcot will say that rides are the focus.
+Trust us—here, food (and drink!) are the true stars.
+That being said, Epcot does have its fair share of can’t-miss rides, as well as some shows and walkthrough attractions, especially with the upcoming opening of Journey of Water, Inspired by Moana.

 About Our Epcot One-Day Itinerary

 This easy-to-follow guide will walk you through our tried-and-true one-day Epcot itinerary.
 While you might not be able to get absolutely everything in the park done in a day (with the near-constant stream of Epcot festivals, there’s often just too much to see, do, and eat), you will certainly be able to accomplish most or all of the rides, plus make a dent in whatever else strikes your fancy around World Showcase.

 Visiting with Disney Genie+ & the Lightning Lanes

 With FastPass+ dead and gone, if you want to skip the lines, you’ll need to pay for it.
 At $15 per person per day for Disney Genie+ and between $8 to $11 for each Individual Lightning Lane Attraction, it isn’t cheap.
 Not to mention, many people are less than thrilled to have to spend money for a service that was previously free.